 The CardName is a favorite for flexibility as it earns rewards on all purchases– not just on travel purchases.
 And those rewards can be redeemed on all travel expenses– not just on travel expenses with a certain hotel or airline.
 Eligible train tickets, campsite bookings, guided excursions, cruises, and more can all be redeemed with Capital One miles.

 Another favorite is the CardName, particularly because points are worth 25% more when redeemed for travel.
 That’s a perk that can really help to stretch your vacation budget.
 Take the signup bonus alone, for example.
-New cardholders who spend $4,000 within the first three months of opening an account can earn 60,000 bonus points – that’s worth $750 when redeemed for travel through the Chase portal!
+New cardholders can earn 60,000 bonus points after you spend $4,000 on purchases in the first three months from account opening!
 On an ongoing basis, cardholders earn five points per $1 on purchases through the Chase portal; three points on dining, select streaming services and online grocery purchases (excluding Target, Walmart and wholesale clubs); two points on other travel purchases; and one point per $1 on your other purchases – and yes, those rewards are worth 25% more when redeemed for travel, too.

 How can a credit card benefit your vacation?